mazmazz/SRB2/README.md

 Adding `test_underwatermusic.wad` demonstrates music-changing underwater if you warp to `MAP07`.

 For a timing demo, add `test_musicplus.wad` and `PLAYDEMO test_musicplus-demo.lmp`.

+### Network Safety

+All Lua functions take `player_t` as their last variable, except `S_MusicExists()` which should be netsafe because it only checks for music lumps.

+To be net-safe with these functions, iterate through every player and pass each `player_t` object to the desired function.
+The function, if passed a non-local player, will bypass the internal music calls and return `nil`, in order to remain network safe.

+It is unknown if the `ChangeMusic` hook is network safe.
+Again, if making any music calls, pass each `player_t` object to the call to attempt network safety.

 ### Technical Details